mujx/hakatime/README.md

 ### Database

-The server needs a database to store its data, so we will have to create a PostgreSQL instance and initialize it with the schema found in [docker/001-init.sql](docker/001-init.sql).
+The server needs a database to store its data, so we will have to create a PostgreSQL instance and initialize it with the schema found in the [docker/](docker/) directory.
 You can use the provided solution using docker-compose (`docker-compose up -d`) or do it manually, depending on your system.

 ### Server